If you’re looking for frugal ideas during colder weather, consult our page Free or nearly free Ottawa in winter.

 Visiting Canada’s Capital on a limited budget doesn’t have to limit your experiences.
 There are many free or nearly free ways to enjoy national museums, historic sites, outdoor activities and special events!
 Here are some suggestions on how to experience Ottawa in the warm months without breaking the bank.

 ATTRACTIONS AND TOURS

-- Visit iconic Parliament Hill!
-While the iconic Centre Block undergoes a decade-long rehabilitation, you can enjoy two new free guided tours of other interior spaces: The House of Commons in Parliament Hill’s West Block, and the Senate in the Senate of Canada Building (Ottawa’s original train station).
+- Visit the iconic Parliament Hill!
+While the iconic Centre Block undergoes a decade-long rehabilitation, you can enjoy two free guided tours of other interior spaces: The House of Commons in Parliament Hill’s West Block and the Senate in the Senate of Canada Building (Ottawa’s original train station).
 Reserve your tickets online!

 - Explore the historic ByWard Market neighbourhood by joining a free guided bilingual walking tour, available Thursdays through Sundays (and select holidays) from early June to early September.

 - Enjoy free programming at the National Arts Centre (NAC)!
 The NAC regularly offers events for all ages including Toddler Tuesdays, Seniors Pop-up Painting, music shows, yoga and meditation.

 - Visit the free Ottawa Art Gallery (OAG) to admire historic and contemporary works associated with the Ottawa region, including from the Group of Seven.
 The OAG also hosts creative gatherings for kids, Happy Hour for adults (for a fee), and even free childcare for OAG visitors.
 Please note: Childcare is suspended in July and August during OAG's summer camps.

 - The Bank of Canada Museum (formerly the Currency Museum of the Bank of Canada) is always free!
 People of all ages can create their own avatar and learn about the important role they play in the economy through hands-on interactive exhibits.